sagemath/trac_to_gh/Issue 8270.md

 # Issue 8270: 'make check' on exits with 0 on a failure.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8270

 Original creator: drkirkby